 Indianapolis, Indiana is unquestionably a sports town.
-With its deep-set racing roots and its resident pro football and basketball teams, the "Crossroads of America" welcomes fans from around the world eager to witness the excitement of headline-making contests.
+With its deep-set racing roots and its resident pro football and basketball teams, the "Crossroads of America" welcomes Indianapolis hotel guests from around the world eager to witness the excitement of headline-making contests.
 While loud engines and big games dominate the Hoosier State capital's must-do list, the city's museums, green spaces and family-friendly institutions make for plenty of inviting activities that don't require a scoreboard.

 Car Racing: Perhaps more than anything else, Indianapolis is famous for its internationally beloved automobile race, the Indianapolis 500.
 Held during Memorial Day weekend, the event draws more than 250,000 fans, making it the largest single-day contest in all of sports.
 The Indianapolis Motor Speedway also hosts the Grand Prix of Indianapolis a few weeks prior, as well as the four-race Super Weekend in late July.
 The speedway's museum houses the Auto Racing Hall of Fame, with 75 cars and trophies on display, dating back to the first Indy 500 winner in 1911.